aws-actions/configure-aws-credentials/README.md

 [secretsmanager]: https://github.com/aws-actions/aws-secretsmanager-get-secrets

+_Note: We recommend against pinning this action to `main`; `main` is used as a staging branch and therefore may be unstable._

 ## Quick Start (OIDC, recommended)

 1. Create an IAM Identity Provider in your AWS account for GitHub OIDC.
 (See